ywangnccu/ywang/StunningAlcoholFreeCocktailsRecipes.md

 Ingredients - 6 blackberries, 1 tsp cider vinegar, 3 tsp granulated sugar​, lime juice (about 1/2lime),
 fresh mint leaves, ice cubes and soda water to taste

-Put the blackberries, vinegar, sugar and lime juice in a highball glass or other high-sided tumbler.
+Put the blackberries, vinegar, sugar and lime juice in a high-sided tumbler or cup.
 Gently press with a muddler or the end of a wooden spoon to lightly crush some of the blackberries.
 Stir to mix and dissolve the sugar into the juice and vinegar.
 Add the mint leaves and stir again.
 Add a generous amount of ice cubes and top up with the soda water to taste.
 Stir to combine, then serve.